 There are three main beaches to top up the tan, they are Platja Gran, La Mar Menuda and El Codolar.
-One of the top attractions is the majestic Torreón or Castillo de Tossa de Mar (picture below).
-This imposing castle overlooks the whole town, countryside, beaches and mountains and is definitely worth a visit.
+One of the top attractions is the majestic Torreón or Castillo de Tossa de Mar (picture above).
+This imposing castle overlooks the whole town and beaches, definitely worth a visit.

 Costa Brava Weather and Climate